StereoD-Development/flaunch/doc/buildyaml.md

   darwin: {home}/bar
 ```

-This will now expand properly for both platforms.
+This will now expand properly for all three platforms.

 > Tip: Platform routing can be used _anywhere_!
 You can even use it to change the build type if required.
 (Although that is a little crazy)